 We make our way in through a narrow passage where loaders were busy ferrying furniture pieces in and out.
 Cupboards, chest of drawers and work desks are some of pieces that were stocked here.
 They were all unfinished pieces, waiting to be polished and delivered.

 As we proceeded further, we spotted the row of shops.
 They are not really distinct furniture shops but rather they are a single stretch of shops, each having a defined space, approximately 25′ by 10′, covered with plastic sheets for protection from sun& rain.
 They are temporary shelters so there is no permanent roof over these shops.

 There is a kind of walk way that will lead you to the shops.
 In addition, the walkway is also stored with furniture.
 There is a common area behind all the shops for polishing and providing the finishing touches to the furniture pieces.

 As we started walking and checking out the shops, we found several antique cupboards, chest of drawers, stools, settees, center tables, bar stools, sofa sets, beds, dressing tables, coat hangers and treasure chests.
 There were tin posters and brass idols, brass elephants, statues, lanterns, antique telephones and a myriad other items.

 What an amazing experience in the heart of Delhi.
-Let me leave you with the following images:

 Finally, we recommend that you check out the Amar colony furniture market for practical and aesthetic furniture pieces for your home.
 The prices are good and you can bargain.

-The furniture can be customised to your requirements.
+For instance, the furniture can be customised to your requirements.